hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > The dancing at these balls you'll seldom find,
 >
-> Either to rule or reason is confin'd;
+> Either to rule or reason is confined;
 >
 > Professor's object's not who may excel
 >